kachi9833/Kachi/_posts/2020-05-28-Cynet-Writeup.md

 ---
-title: "Writeup: Cynet Incident Response Challenge"
+title: "Write-up: Cynet Incident Response Challenge"
 tags:
 - DFIR
-- Writeup
+- Write-up
 ---

 Hello everyone.
 Cynet conducted a CTF DFIR-based where particapted user can test their own skills in Digital Forensics and Incident Response.